 Through education and advocacy, we provide the entire Norwich community with the tools, resources, and skills necessary to understand, accept, and promote mental health and wellness.
 Focusing on strengths and resiliency, we foster opportunities for growth in which students will thrive, personally and academically.

-The Center is funded through the University Health Services Fee and there are no additional charges for services.
+The center is funded through the University Health Services Fee; there are no additional charges for services.
 Although we follow a short-term intervention model, the number of sessions varies and is discussed as part of the initial intake process.

 The Counseling and Wellness Center at Norwich University follows privacy and confidentiality guidelines set forth by the Health Insurance Portability and Accountability Act (HIPAA), the American Psychological Association, and the American College Counseling Association.

 Some limits to privacy exist.
 With few exceptions involving safety and legal issues, information is not shared outside of counseling sessions without the student’s written permission.

 Clinical files are safeguarded and DO NOT become part of students’ medical or military records.
 Seeking services through our center WILL NOT negatively impact a cadet’s standing.
 We are a nonmedical facility.